 Mill, Marx, Darwin and Dickens were all contemporaries living at a time when science was attempting to relegate randomness, chance, to history.
 In the 1830s English law criminalised most forms of gambling, the consequence was the difficulty Melamed had in creating a foreign exchange futures contract in 1970.
 Marxism proved popular not with the industrial proletariat, but in agrarian economies of Russia, China and Cuba, societies exposed to random climatic changes.
 Richard Dawkins is often heard stating that “evolution is not a random process”.
 Novels of the nineteenth century repeatedly use the device of a character being ruined by reckless speculation or feckless gambling.

 The economic theory that developed at this time followed the dominant cultural direction.
-Laplace had advised that mechanics should be confined to the physical science, while the social sciences should employ probability to manage uncertainty10, however, economists ignored this advice and built their science on deterministic mechanics11.
+Laplace had advised that mechanics should be confined to the physical science, while the social sciences should employ probability to manage uncertainty, however, economists ignored this advice and built their science on deterministic mechanics.

 The point is, earlier generations had accepted chance as an integral part of life, in particular economic life.
 Scholastic analysis of finance, which Graeber commends, was based on a distinction between what would happen with certainty and what was subject to chance.
 The pioneers of mathematical probability, Pascal, Fermat, Huygens and J. Bernoulli all came to the topic trying to understand finance.